Exchange Program .... for students coming to VIU

 - Instructors go on vacation from June 15 to August 15, so I may not be able to get permission for you to be in classes between those dates.

 - Note: English and literature courses taken at institutions where instruction is not in English do not count towards prerequisites for the English courses.

 Textbooks: You should budget around $800 for a semester (5 courses).
 Some texts can be purchased 'used' and are less expensive.

 It is compulsory for all students to have adequate medical insurance while they are in Canada.
-Students will be enrolled into TIC's Comprehensive insurance, provided through Island Savings (ISIS).
+Students will be enrolled into TIC's Basic insurance, provided through Island Savings (ISIS).